 To inculcate the significant relationship between self concept and self esteem the coefficient correlation was used.
 On demographic basis, T test was used to investigate the differences of variable on gender differences.

 Table no.1

-Means and Standard Deviations are on the Measures of Self Concept and Self Esteem among Adults.
+Means and Standard Deviations.
+Mean Standard Deviation and Correlation Between Self Concept and Self Esteem Among University Students